How APPS (Digital Turbine) Makes Money in 2025: A Deep-Dive With Income Statement

 The Sankey chart below visualizes how each dollar flows from gross revenue, through costs and expenses, down to net income.
 This helps investors spot where value is created, what areas weigh on profits, and how efficiently the company operates.

-• Even after significant costs and investments, 10.8% of revenue drops to the bottom line.
+- Even after significant investments in R&D and SG&A, 15.2% of revenue drops to the bottom line.

 Key Takeaways

-• APPS's money comes overwhelmingly from mobile app monetization and advertising fees
+- APPS's money comes overwhelmingly from digital advertising platform services

-• Moderate gross and net margins illustrate the power of APPS's scalable digital business model
+- High gross and net margins illustrate the power of APPS's scalable, technology-driven business model

-• Ongoing growth is driven by platform adoption, developer engagement, and international expansion
+- Ongoing growth is driven by platform adoption, partner expansion, and technology innovation

 Explore More Investment Opportunities